JoelLefkowitz/yummy-cereal/README.md

 ### Docs

-Examples and additional details are available in the [full documentation](readthedocs).
+Examples and additional details are available in the [full documentation][readthedocs].

 To generate the documentation locally: